 Roti(whole wheat bread) is staple food item for the majority of us Indians.Not sure how naan(white flour bread) bacame synonymous with Indian cuisine here in the US.
 Simply switching from white to wheat bread can reduce the risk of heart disease by 20%.Read More

-Despite of such hullabaloo about obesity or overweight prevalence, why 60% of adult US population does not know about BMI, the body mass index?
-Because the messaging style is not direct, hence not effective.
+60% of adult US population does not know about BMI, the body mass index.
+Why?

 The global obesity report 2016 ~ What chance does the United States have to stop the rise of obesity by 2025?
 Zero, the study says.
-We don’t accept that.
+Why?